O-Deka-K/TakeAndHoldFramework/README.md

 ## NEW

-- You can disable each type of construct (like the floating mines) in Institution separately.
+- New TNHFramework Options menu board on the left side of the TNH lobby!
+It has a selection of gameplay options from the mod panel.
+Check the mod panel for more.

+- You can make Regenerative, Cascading and Orthogonal encryptions easier in Spawnlocking mode.
 Check the TNHFramework options.
 Details on the [Wiki](https://thunderstore.io/c/h3vr/p/ISD/TNHFramework/wiki/).

-- I've added ODekaK-MagazinePatcher as a dependency because not enough people know that it fixes the "0% Caching Items" bug.
-  - It will automatically replace devyndamonster-MagazinePatcher.
-You don't have to do anything in r2modman.
-  - If you want, you can disable MagazinePatcher in r2modman and it will use the TNHFramework internal mag patcher.
-It's not as thorough, but it eats less RAM while caching and it's fast.

 ## H3VR Build Version

-This is for H3VR build 120p2, which is currently on Main branch (as of Jul 2026).
+This is for H3VR build 120p2 and up, which is currently on Main branch (as of Jul 2026).
 It will NOT work on any other branch, as there are many incompatible changes.

 ## What is this?